gaodihu/Craigslist-nyc-apartment/README.md

 This is a script that crawls recent Craigslist posting for apartments in New York City, filter them by some (hard coded) standards, and email the listing we are interested in.

+The project was built and tested in the week of 04/27/17, and will not work if Craigslist updates their website (e.g. change element names, classes, layout, etc)!

 ### Current standards are:
  * Cheaper than $1500
  * Has a location in the listing, and from that location takes less than 25 minutes commute to 731 Lexington Avenue (by Google map queried from Google API)